eclipse-tractusx/traceability-foss/docs/adminguide.md

 #### global.enablePrometheus

-Enables &lt;true> or disables &lt;false> the prometheus instance.
+Enables &lt;true> or disables &lt;false> the Prometheus instance.

 #### global.enableGrafana

-Enables &lt;true> or disables &lt;false> the grafana instance used for resource and application monitoring.
+Enables &lt;true> or disables &lt;false> the Grafana instance used for resource and application monitoring.

 #### irs-helm.enabled

-Enables &lt;true> or disables &lt;false> irs helm charts.
+Enables &lt;true> or disables &lt;false> IRS helm charts.

 #### pgadmin4.enabled

-Enables &lt;true> or disables &lt;false> pgadmin4 console for the PostgreSQL database instance
+Enables &lt;true> or disables &lt;false> pgAdmin 4 console for the PostgreSQL database instance.

 #### pgadmin4.ingress.enabled

-Enables &lt;true> or disables &lt;false> a K8S Ingress for the pgadmin4 console
+Enables &lt;true> or disables &lt;false> a K8S Ingress for the pgAdmin 4 console.

 ## Portal configuration

 The following process is required to successfully connect to the portal:

-* Company registration with BPN, Company Name
+* Company registration with BPN and company name
-* User Registration with E-Mail
+* User registration with e-mail
 * Get e-mail to reset your password
 * Reset the password and log in
-* Make sure your user has the role App Management
+* Make sure your user has the role 'App Management'
-* Navigate to App Overview
+* Navigate to 'App Overview'
 * Create app
 * Choose a selection of managed roles which is necessary (currently: BPDM, Dataspace Discovery, Semantic Model Management, Identity Wallet Management)
-* Wait for app approval by portal
+* Wait for app approval by the portal team
 * Subscribe to the app
-* As app creator navigate to subscription management - click on configure
+* As app creator navigate to subscription management and click on configure
 * Add the frontend url of the application and click approve
 * Save technical user and secret
-* Navigate to Register Connector
+* Navigate to 'Register Connector'
 * Add managed connector
 * Select existing technical user (from app subscription)
 * Enter name "EDC Provider A"
-* Enter base url of controlplane (EDC)
+* Enter base url of control plane (EDC)
 * Confirm
-* Go to other company which want to participate (subscribe)
+* Go to other company which wants to participate (subscribe)
 * Login and navigate to app overview
-* Search for the app created
+* Search for the created app
 * Subscribe to the app
 * Go to the app creator company
 * Navigate to the inbox of the portal
-* Click on the nav link to give approval for the company which want to subscribe
+* Click on the link to give approval for the company which wants to subscribe
 * Enter name "EDC Provider B"
-* Enter base url of controlplane (EDC)
+* Enter base url of control plane (EDC)
-* Make sure to popuplate the new client id, secrets and app id within trace-x for each company to let it run properly with the new portal configuration.
+* Make sure to populate the new client id, secrets and app id within Trace-X for each company to let it run properly with the new portal configuration.

 ### Company registration